saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Enums in Kotlin

-Local functions: function with in a function
+### Local functions: function with in a function
 - local function allows code reuse(?).

+### Infix functions
-Infix functions: applied to member function and extension function with single parameter.
-Use "infix" keyword in function definition.
+- Applied to member function and extension function with single parameter.
+- Use "infix" keyword in function definition.
 - Infix function allows to create more fluent call